Iriyamak/Iriyamak.github.io/index.md

 ## Welcome to my Portfolio

-You can fint there few my projects.
+You can find there few my projects.